FHA 203(b) Loans vs FHA 203(k) Loans

 What Is an FHA 203(k) Loan?

-FHA 203(k) loans help homebuyers finance the purchase of a home and the costs of its repairs in a single mortgage.
+FHA 203(k) loans help you finance the purchase of a home and the costs of its repairs in a single mortgage.
 There are two types: the limited 203(k) loan and the standard 203(k) loan.

-The limited 203(k) loan lets you finance up to $35,000 in your mortgage for repairs and upgrades.
+The limited 203(k) loan lets you finance up to $75,000 in your mortgage for repairs and upgrades.
 The standard 203(k) loan doesn’t specify a maximum limit, but it’s designed for major repairs that will cost at least $5,000.
 The total property value and cost of repairs, however, must still fall within the FHA’s maximum mortgage limits.

 Some projects that a 203(k) loan could cover include:

-• Perform electrical repairs
+• Performing electrical repairs

-• Repair or replace major appliances
+• Repairing or replacing major appliances

 Eligibility Requirements

 The eligibility requirements for an FHA 203(k) loan are similar to those of an FHA 203(b) loan.
 You’ll need a credit score of at least 500 or 580, depending on your down payment size, and a DTI ratio no higher than 43%.
-The minimum down payment requirement is 3.5% and the loan comes with upfront and annual MIP costs.
+The minimum down payment requirement is 3.5%, and the loan comes with upfront and annual MIP costs.

 Property Requirements